UncertainProd/FnF-Spritesheet-and-XML-Maker/README.md

 Each "frame" of your spritesheet has 2 buttons on either side:
 <img src="./docs/frame-buttons.png" /><br/>
 Use the "Pose Names" button to name each pose (Eg: 'gfPixel sing down' or 'gfPixel idle') and to delete any individual frame click the "Delete Frame" button.
+Pose names can repeat if needed (Eg: You can name 2 frames 'gfPixel sing up' and it'll be taken care of in the xml)

 ### Clip to bounding box
 If your induvidual frames have extra whitespace in them and you want them all cropped to just their bounding box, click this checkbox before generating the files.<br/>